Gaurav927/gaurav927.github.io/XGBoost/index.md

 Here is link of the paper for the reference: [XGBoost: A Scalable Tree Boosting System](https://arxiv.org/pdf/1603.02754)

-We
+We will first review
-will first review tree boosting and introduce a regularized objective in Sec.
-2. We then describe the split finding meth- ods in Sec.
-3 as well as the system design in Sec.
-4, including experimental results when relevant to provide quantitative support for each optimization we describe.
-Related work is discussed in Sec.
-5. Detailed end-to-end evaluations are included in Sec.
-6. Finally we conclude the paper in Sec.
-7
+1. Tree boosting and introduce a regularized objective
+2. We then describe the split finding methods as well as the system design